benpiano800/BARE/README.md

 # BARE
 Ben's Advanced Recovery Environment.
-A small OS designed for recovery and fixing of Linux (And maybe other Unix) systems Currently in beta
+A small OS designed to be run from a USB stick for recovery and fixing of Linux (And maybe other Unix) systems

+Currently in beta

 This system is based on Arch Linux x86_64.
 If demand arises I will create 32-bit and ARM versions